Travel Information Slovenia

 Driving in Slovenia

 Driving in Slovenia is pleasant and safe thanks to the well-developed infrastructure.
-Nevertheless, you should familiarise yourself in advance with the special features and traffic regulations in Slovenia.
-Here is all the relevant information on traffic, tolls, and refuelling:
+Nevertheless, you should familiarise yourself in advance with the particularities and traffic rules in Slovenia.
+Here is all the relevant information on traffic, tolls and refuelling:

-The traffic regulations in Slovenia are largely similar to those of other EU countries.
-However, you should pay particular attention to the following rules:
+The traffic rules in Slovenia are largely similar to those of other EU countries.
+Nevertheless, you should pay particular attention to the following regulations:

 Speed limits in Slovenia: